 Is Adobe Muse download free still available?

-Yes, but only if you have an active Adobe Creative Cloud subscription.
-Muse can be downloaded from the Older Apps section under the Settings of your Creative Cloud dashboard.
+Yes, but only if you have and active Adobe Creative Cloud subscription.
+Muse can be downloaded from the Older Apps section under the settings of your Creative Cloud dashboard.

 What technical resources can I look at given that official support ended last year?